am1goo/unity-plugin-license-manager/README.md

 # License Manager for Unity
-A simple tool to find all LICENSE files in Unity project and get a report on all these files (include Assets and Packages folders).
+A simple tool to find all LICENSE files in Unity project and get a report on all these files.
 This is might be very helpful if you need to reveal info about all third-party assets used in your project.
+Works with Assets and Packages folders.

 #### How to use?
 1. Create `LicenseCollector` asset via `Create -> License Manager -> Collector` context menu somethere in project